 To avoid the article about what to do in Cortina to be too long, we divided it into different pages.
 In this article we described what to do in Cortina if it rains, but don't forget to also read what to do in Cortina in Summer and what to do in Cortina in winter.

-Hoping you liked the page on things to do in Cortina d'Ampezzo if it rains, before saying goodbye, we would suggest you to read other articles we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked this page on the things to do in Cortina d'Ampezzo if it rains.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.